Chemical laboratory technician

 How does the training work?

-Training usually starts on 1 August and normally lasts 3.5 years.
-If you perform well, the final examination can be brought forward by six months.
-Usually 2-3 apprentices per year complete their apprenticeship together.
+The apprenticeship usually begins on 1 August and normally lasts 3.5 years.
+If your performance is good enough, the final examination can be brought forward by half a year.
+Usually, 2–3 apprentices complete their training together each academic year.

-The school-based part of the training is taught on two days in the first year and one vocational school day in the following years at BBS 3 Oldenburg.
-In addition, in the first to third year of training, in-house lessons are held one morning a week.
+The classroom-based part of the training takes place on two days in the first year and one day at vocational college in subsequent years at BBS 3 Oldenburg.
+In addition, in-house training sessions are held one morning a week during the first to third years of the apprenticeship.

 What requirements do I need to fulfil?